Michael Colgan (actor): Acting career

 A notable early performance in Saint Patrick's Grammar School, Armagh was the role of Harpagon in Molière's L'Avare, which was performed entirely in French.
 After theatre school in Paris, he went back to Ireland to work with his younger brother, film director Enda Hughes, in 1996 in the feature film The Eliminator.

 He starred in the 2002 feature film This Is Not a Love Song directed by Bille Eltringham.
 He also spent a year working in the Abbey Theatre in Dublin and has appeared in several television productions, including Rebel Heart and Sunday (2002) for the BBC.

 Colgan has worked at the Royal Shakespeare Company and in productions at the Royal Exchange, the Abbey Theatre, the Lyric Players' Theatre, Belfast, the Everyman Theatre, Liverpool, the Young Vic and the Tricycle Theatre.

 In 2009 he was appearing at the Young Vic in Rupert Goold's critically acclaimed production of King Lear starring Pete Postlethwaite.

 In 2013, Colgan played Richard Webb in the drama series What Remains.
-In 2014 he appeared in the first episode of the Channel 5 detective drama Suspects (TV series).
+In 2014 he appeared in the first episode of the Channel 5 detective drama Suspects.

 In 2016, Colgan published his first novel, The Countenance Divine, under his real name Michael Hughes.
 His second novel, Country, was published in August 2018.

 Colgan has appeared in two separate depictions of the Chernobyl Disaster.
 The first being BBC's Surviving Disaster: Chernobyl Nuclear Disaster from 2006 in which he appears as Leonid Toptunov, senior reactor control chief engineer of Reactor 4.
 The second was HBO's 2019 mini-series Chernobyl in which he depicts Soviet Minister of Coal Industry Mikhail Shchadov.

 In 2020, Colgan starred as Rory Maguire in the third series of Nordic noir detective series Marcella.

 In 2024, he depicted older Gerry Adams in the last three episodes of Say Nothing.